 Albert is a gifted and dynamic communicator who is passionate about sharing the Gospel of Jesus Christ with the local and global church.
 Albert presents the Gospel to people across the country in academic, retreat and conference settings combining humor and storytelling of God’s amazing grace and love.
 His unique and passionate style from the pulpit combines inspiration and challenge, laughter and tears as people are engaged at their core.
 His hope for Fellowship Monrovia is to cultivate a community of disciples that is unleashed to live out the Gospel by Growing in a life of worship, Gathering in community and Giving their lives away on mission.

-Albert is married to the love of his life LaRosa Tate who he calls God’s gift of amazing grace in his life – together they have three beautiful children Zoe, Bethany and Isaac.
+Albert is married to the love of his life LaRosa Tate who he calls God’s gift of amazing grace in his life – together they have four beautiful children Zoe, Bethan, Isaac and Micah.

 Albert serves on the Board of Trustees at Azusa Pacific University & Fuller Youth Institute.
 He was recently published in Letters to a Birmingham Jail: A Response to the Words and Dreams of Dr. Martin Luther King Jr.